nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 We will warn users if they are adding contacts with duplicate information, such as duplicate email address, or names which differ only by whitespace (in the middle).
 The user can then confirm whether they would like the duplicate contact to go through, or whether they would like to make changes to the duplicate contact.

-1. Currently, entering an empty note for a contact (via `o/`) is allowed.
-This was meant for the convenience of the user, but may be confusing for some users as it differs in behaviour from the other optional fields of `t/` and `a/`.
-We plan to display a warning message if an empty note is added via `o/` in the `add` command, to minimize such confusion.

 1. Currently, special characters such as `/` are allowed (beyond the first three digits) in a contact's phone number.
 We plan to warn users if they are adding phone number with special characters.
 The user can then confirm whether they would like the phone number to go through, or whether they would like to make changes to the phone number.